Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Multiple-scale expansions for t QSAPs

 We now show how to derive the $\ofour$ theory in dimensionful variables for tQSAPs given in Eq.~\eqref{eq:o4-coeffs_dimful} in the main text.
 For clarity, we first report here both the mean-field results for DD and MS in the subsequent equation:

-where $\cms$ is a book-keeping parameter that equals to unity in our multi-scale (MS) derivation and vanishes for the diffusion-drift (DD) approximation.
-In Eq.~\eqref{eq:qs_all-result_ms-dd_resc}, we now undo the rescaling in time and space in terms of $\ellr$ and $\tir$, reenstating the original variables of the particle model of Eqs.~\eqref{eq:qs_langevin}.
-This leads to:
+where $\cms$ is a bookkeeping parameter that equals unity in our MS derivation and vanishes for the DD approximation.
+In Eq.~\eqref{eq:qs_all-result_ms-dd_resc}, we now undo the rescaling in time and space in terms of $\ellr$ and $\tir$, reinstating the original variables of the particle model of Eqs.~\eqref{eq:qs_langevin}.
+This leads to

 As explained in Sec.~\ref{sec:ofour_qsap}, we now perform a gradient expansion of the QS speed $\qsspeed$.
-Eq.~\eqref{eq:vqs_grad-expansion_resc} in dimensionful variables reads:
+Equation~\eqref{eq:vqs_grad-expansion_resc} in dimensionful variables reads

 with $\gamma$ defined in Eq.~\eqref{eq:gamma}.
 We now substitute Eq.~\eqref{eq:vqs_grad-expansion} into Eq.~\eqref{eq:qs_all-result_ms-dd}, and only keep terms up to fourth order in gradients.
-The first two terms in Eq.~\eqref{eq:qs_all-result_ms-dd} read:
+The first two terms in Eq.~\eqref{eq:qs_all-result_ms-dd} read

-The $\tau^2$ terms in Eq.~\eqref{eq:qs_all-result_ms-dd} read:
+The $\tau^2$ terms in Eq.~\eqref{eq:qs_all-result_ms-dd} read

 The $\tau^3$ terms in Eq.~\eqref{eq:qs_all-result_ms-dd} read: